 In this article, we will discuss on Raspberry Pi vs ODROID.
 This blog isn’t about just programming.
 This is about the infamous Raspberry Pi.
 No, this isn’t some kind of Pie that you eat.
-This is the most popular Microcomputer on this planet right now which is almost the size of your credit card.
+This is the most popular Microcomputer on this planet right now, which is almost your credit card’s size.
 I would be calling it as RaspPi henceforth in this blog.

-So, now we know what a Raspberry Pi is…lets have a look at its configuration.
+So, now we know what a Raspberry Pi is… let us have a look at its configuration.
 Before I proceed, as of now, multiple versions of Raspberry have been released, but in this blog, I would be specifically talking about Raspberry 2.

 Configuration of Raspberry Pi

 It supports a FULL HDMI port which can be used to output its display on an LCD/LED monitor or a TV.
-It has one Ethernet port that can be used to connect it to the internet directly or via LAN cable to a CPU/Laptop which is an indirect method, but still, it is supported.
+It has one Ethernet port that can be used to connect it to the internet directly or via LAN cable to a CPU/Laptop, an indirect method, but it is still supported.
 If that’s not it, it has an audio jack combined with a composite video of 3.5mm.

 Configuration of ODROID